 In Burlington Care Center, 94.58% of Patients

-This indicates the percentage of patients who were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percent of residents that were given the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy